deleonab/Automating-Infrastructure-with-Terraform2/extras.md

 Internet Gateway enables resources (like EC2 instances) in public subnets to connect to the internet.
 Similarly, resources on the internet can initiate a connection to resources in your subnet using the public.
 If a VPC does not have an Internet Gateway, then the resources in the VPC cannot be accessed from the Internet (unless the traffic flows via a Corporate Network and VPN/Direct Connect).
 Internet Gateway supports IPv4 and IPv6 traffic.
+Internet Gateway does not cause availability risks or bandwidth constraints on your network traffic.